Mission to Lebanon and Syria

 One of the priests asked Vassula whether the tsunami and the Twin Towers was a sign of God's anger towards the human race.
 Vassula said "no, of course God is sad, but He says in the Messages that our rebellion, our apostasy and our atheism draws God's justice on us.
 His severity is as great as His mercy.
 He does not like to punish us.
 We attract evil upon us.
 God says in His messages that (May 21, 1994) If we do good, we receive good things, but through our sins we attract evil.
 That was said twice; once by our Lady and once by the Lord.”

-Another participant said that he was touched by the Coptic priest's intervention, as well as at the moment when Vassula said that it was not enough to live our faith by fasting and praying in an outward appearance of religion; that our faith should be apparent in our daily life through our love, our forgiveness and our peace.
+Another participant said that he was touched by the Coptic priest's intervention, as well as by Vassula’s remark that it was not enough to live our faith by fasting and praying in an outward appearance of religion; our faith should be apparent in our daily life through our love, our forgiveness and our peace.
 He said that as an Alawite Muslim, he has to love Christ and our Lady who are mentioned in the Koran; the same thing applies to his brothers the Shiites, the Sunnis and the Druze.
 He said to Fr.
 Rolf that we should not allow the brambles to kill or overcome the flowers because we need to teach the coming generations: to implant, in their minds and hearts, love, peace and forgiveness between the children of one nation and those of the whole world.